-Luxembourg laws and practice encourage the board of directors/management board to take into account the interests of shareholders as well as other stakeholders, such as bond holders, employees, and creditors and, to some extent, even public interests (e.g. regarding climate change).
+Luxembourg laws and practice encourage the board of directors/management board to consider the interests of shareholders as well as other stakeholders, such as bond holders, employees, and creditors and, increasingly so, even public interests (notably regarding climate change).
 In particular, the X Principles require the board of directors/management board of Luxembourg Issuers to consider corporate social responsibility aspects and to take into account the interests of all stakeholders in their deliberations.